 NOTE: The BEARER identity is not necessary since there is only one NAS signalling connection per pair of MME and UE, but is included as a constant value so that the input parameters for AS and NAS will be the same, which simplifies specification and implementation work.

+Editor's Note: If CT1 decides that there will be one or more separate pairs of NAS COUNTs for NAS data via MME, cf. Editor's Note in clause 6.5, then there will have to be one separate value of BEARER each per separate pair of NAS COUNTs, and each BEARER will have to be different from the constant 0x00, which would then apply to NAS signalling only.
+But still only one pair of NAS keys, KNASenc and KNASint , as defined in clause 6.2 would be used.
+The rest of the confidentiality and integrity procedures in clause 8 and in Annex B is described in such a way that the procedures would not be affected by the introduction of new NAS COUNTs and BEARERs.
+But at least the first paragraph of 8.1.1 and the NOTE preceding this Editor's Note would have to be modified.

 The use and mode of operation of the 128-bit integrity algorithms are specified in Annex B.

 The supervision of failed NAS integrity checks shall be performed both in the ME and the MME.
 In case of failed integrity check (i.e. faulty or missing NAS-MAC) is detected after the start of NAS integrity protection, the concerned message shall be discarded except for some NAS messages specified in TS 24.301 [9].
 For those exceptions the MME shall take the actions specified in TS 24.301 [9] when receiving a NAS message with faulty or missing NAS-MAC.
 Discarding NAS messages can happen on the MME side or on the ME side.